-This edited collection brings together voices from the margins in underrepresented regions of the Global South, within the context of scholarship focusing on indigenous languages and development communication.
-Contributors bring together research from often-overlooked parts of the world to engage in dialogue towards an understanding of the similarities and differences between issues of language and development in the Global South, presenting cases as a starting point for further research and discussions about indigenous language and development communication in Latin America, Africa, and Asia.
-Scholars of communication, sociology, linguistics, and development studies will find this book of particular interest
+Indigenous Language for Development Communication in the Global South brings together voices from the margins in underrepresented regions of the Global South, within the context of scholarship focusing on indigenous languages and development communication.
+Contributors present cases as a starting point for further research and discussions about indigenous language and development communication in Latin America, Africa, and Asia.
+Scholars of communication, sociology, linguistics, and development studies will find this book of particular interest.

 Abiodun Salawu is professor of journalism, communication and media studies and director of the research entity, Indigenous Language Media in Africa (ILMA) at the North-West University, South Africa.

-Tshepang B. Molale is senior lecturer at the University of Mpumalanga’s School of Social Sciences, specializing in communication for development and social change.
+Tshepang Bright Molale is senior lecturer at the University of Mpumalanga’s School of Social Sciences, specializing in communication for development and social change.

 Enrique Uribe-Jongbloed is professor and researcher at the School of Social Communication and Journalism, Universidad Externado de Colombia.

 Mohammad Sahid Ullah is professor in communication and journalism at the University of Chittagong, Bangladesh.

 Introduction – Enrique Uribe-Jongbloed and Tshepang B Molale

 Section I: Indigenous Language Media and Development Communication: Current Debates.